Meet Your Peer Advisors

 Meet Your Peer Advisors!

 Hi everyone!
-My name is MaryKate McLoughlin, and I’m from North Attleboro, MA.
-I am on the social science track with a focus in healthcare management.
-I chose to be a Public Health major because I’m passionate about health, making a difference, and helping others.
+My name is MaryKate McLoughlin, and I’m from North Attleboro, Massachusetts.
+I am on the social science track and have a second major in management.
+I look forward to pursuing a career in healthcare management field.
+I chose to be a public health major because I’m passionate about health, making a difference, and helping others.
 When I took Public Health 129: Healthcare For All during my freshman year, I was fascinated by the challenges and complexities the current U.S. healthcare system is faced with.

-In addition to being part of the peer advising team, I’m involved in the Public Health Club, the Club Gymnastics team, and Peer Health Educators at the Center for Health Promotion at University Health Services starting in the fall.
-I am thrilled to begin my internship at Boston Children’s Hospital this summer where I will work as an administrative intern in the Cardiology department.
+In addition to being part of the peer advising team, I’m involved in the Public Health Club, the Club Gymnastics team, and Isenberg Women in Business.
+I also have experience interning at Boston Children’s Hospital for the past two summers where I held an administrative position within the Cardiology Department.

 My advice for success is to always ask questions and most importantly, take initiative in exposing yourself to as many different areas of interest as possible to help assess your likes and dislikes.
 You never know until you try and you’ll be surprised to find how certain experiences might shape your career path!